 After weighing all recovered silver pieces, we found a total of only 17.22 grams of .925 sterling silver as sellable material for melting and refining.

 Filling materials represent 90% of total mass

-An impressive 90% stake of worthless filling materials were found in the candle holder.
-Someone who is not aware of this facts, would probably weighed the candle holder, and thinking that the total weight of the piece represents the value.
-From that perspective the value must be higher but the proven facts show the opposite.
-Our example provides valuable knowledge for both, laymen and dealers. reDollar has solved the mystery how much an item marked “Sterling Weighted” is really worth.
+An impressive 90% stake of worthless filling materials was found in the candle holder.
+Someone who is not aware of this fact would probably weigh the candle holder and think that the total weight of the piece represents the value.
+From that perspective, you’d think the value must be higher, but the proven facts show the opposite.
+Our example provides valuable knowledge for both laymen and dealers and solves the mystery of how much an item marked “Sterling Weighted” is really worth.

-Conclusion: Be aware that there is just a small amount of sterling silver in items marked “Sterling Weighted” and consider that the percentage of silver can vary strongly from piece to piece.
+Conclusion: Be aware that there is just a small amount of sterling silver in items marked “Sterling Weighted,” and keep in mind that the percentage of silver can vary significantly from piece to piece.